-This cheese and asparagus stuffed chicken is wrapped in Prosciutto and glazed with maple syrup and grainy mustard for a quick, easy and delicious dinner.
+This cheese and asparagus stuffed chicken is wrapped in prosciutto and glazed with maple syrup and grainy mustard for a quick, easy and delicious dinner.
 Just pop it in the oven and enjoy!

 Any time I stuff chicken with cheese, I know some of it is going to cook out, so I chose my cast-iron skillet for this one, so that I could enjoy the lovely, crispy cheese that cooks out.
 If you have a cast-iron skillet, I highly recommend it.
 If not, any oven-proof baking dish is fine.
 I think it goes without saying though that you shouldn’t leave behind the cheese that escapes when enjoying this dish :)